Tughril-class frigate: Armament

 As part of its anti-surface warfare (ASuW) capabilities, the class carries CM-302 anti-ship cruise missiles, reportedly capable of supersonic-speeds of up to Mach 3.
-The CM-302 has often been compared to the BrahMos anti-ship missiles, operated by the Indian Navy - given the missiles' similarity in terms of speed and capabilities.
+The CM-302 has often been compared to the BrahMos anti-ship missiles, operated by the Indian Navy – given the missiles' similarity in terms of speed and capabilities.

-Reportedly, Pakistan is currently developing a hypersonic anti-ship ballistic missile - dubbed the "P282", for later use on the frigates.
-Other reports have also stipulated that the frigates may be equipped with the CM-401 anti-ship ballistic missile, capable of traversing at hypersonic speeds; however, this is yet to be confirmed.
+Reports have also stipulated that the frigates may be equipped with the CM-401 anti-ship ballistic missile, capable of traversing at hypersonic speeds; however, this is yet to be confirmed.
+In 2025, the Pakistan Navy successfully tested the P282 SMASH ballistic missile by launching it from a Tughril-class frigate.

 The class also features one "PJ-26" 76 mm naval gun, primarily for neutralizing surface, or aerial targets.